What is the Emirates Airline Festival of Literature?

 The best way to get breaking news about the Festival is to sign up for our newsletter.
 The newsletter goes out monthly throughout the year and more frequently in the immediate run-up to the Festival and contains news, recommended sessions, competition dates and anything else that may be of interest.

 To learn more about our authors, subscribe to our blog, which features updates from past, present and future authors about what they’re doing now and what they’re writing next.
-By tuning in to Talking of Books on Dubai Eye 103.8 every Saturday you can also hear more about what’s happening in the Festival and in the world of books generally.

 How can I find out more about the Emirates Literature Foundation?